-Instinctively I was drawn to vibrational treatment and therapies to support my body in healing itself, where regular medicine could not.
+Instinctively I was drawn to vibrational treatment and therapies to support my body in healing itself, where regular medicine (apparently) could not.
 I looked to Reiki, essential oils, light therapy … and Qigong.

 My journey with Qigong